 [edit]- See also: Fjords of Norway

-Sognefjorden is the longest fjord in Europe and the second longest in the world.
+The fjord as a whole is the longest one in Europe and the second longest and the second deepest in the world.
 The fjord stretches more than 200 km from the rugged islands on the North Sea to the central mountains, including the alpine Jotunheimen.
 With the many arms or branches the entire Sognefjord system has a coastline of at least 500 km, more than the French and Italian Rivieria combined.

-It is also the second deepest fjord in the world, more than 1000 meters deep - if all water was removed the fjord would appear as a huge gorge some 2000 to 3000 meters deep.
-The fjord is actually 1300 meters at the deepest point, or 1500 meters to the bedrock because of some 200 meters thick sediments.
-The greatest depths are in the central parts of the fjord, at the mouth there is a relatively shallow threshold of some 150 meters.
-From the water surface to the high summits there is some 1500 to 2500 meters.
-About 5,400 km3 (or 5,400,000,000,000 m3) were removed to create this vast gorge.
-Sognefjord's scale can be compared to Arizona's Grand Canyon.
-The Sognefjord area is about the same width as New Zealand's Fiordlands.
-While there are large and deep fjords in Greenland and Antarctica, this is the only such great fjord with significant ordinary settlement and easily accessible by road or public transport.
-In fact, two of Norway's main roads, the E16 (Oslo–Bergen) and E39 (Bergen–Trondheim), run along or across the fjord.
+The fjord is more than 1000 metres deep, 1300 m at its deepest point and 1500 m to the bedrock because of some 200-m-thick sediments — if all water was removed the fjord would appear as a huge gorge some 2000 to 3000 m deep.
+The greatest depths are in the central parts of the fjord, at the mouth there is a relatively shallow threshold of some 150 m.
+From the water surface to the high summits there is some 1500 to 2500 m.
+About 5,400 km3 were removed to create this vast gorge.
+Sognefjord's scale can be compared to Arizona's Grand Canyon and the Fiordlands of New Zealand.
+While there are large and deep fjords in Greenland and Antarctica, this is the only such great fjord that has significant ordinary settlement and is easily accessible by road or public transport.

 The main fjord is too deep and wide too to cross by conventional bridges.
-There are 3 main ferry crossings for each of the 3 main roads E39, road 13 and road 5.
-It is basically not possible to travel in the north–south direction except by ferry, although in summer it is possible to circumvent the fjord via a mountain road through Jotunheimen.
+There are three main ferry crossings for each of the main roads E39, road 13 and road 5.
+It is basically not possible to travel in the north–south direction except by ferry, other than via a mountain road through Jotunheimen in summer.

 On the northern shore, Sognefjorden district includes Jostedalsbreen, mainland Europe's largest glacier.
 Numerous rivers transport "thick" (opaque) glacial melt-water to lakes and to the fjord, giving fjords and lakes a milky turquoise appearance, particularly in Luster area.
 Because of generous precipitation and altitude differences, the area is also home to significant hydro electric power plants as well as a couple of aluminum factories.
 These man-made objects are however dwarfed by the grand scale of the landscape.